-Mad Men: Not only has the large number of employees at Sterling-Cooper as regulars and semi-regulars but also has multiple episodes involving into Don's harem and home life, Betty's circle of friends, and the personal lives of Sal, Joan, Pete, Peggy, Roger, and Bert, and Harry.
+Mad Men not only has the large number of employees at Sterling-Cooper as regulars and semi-regulars but also has multiple episodes involving into Don's harem and home life, Betty's circle of friends, and the personal lives of Sal, Joan, Pete, Peggy, Roger, and Bert, and Harry.

-NUMB3RS: Fits the bill.
-While the core duo of Don and Charlie appear in every episode, and characters like Colby, David, Alan, and Amita are almost always present, there's a revolving cast of other characters who are so known to the audience that their appearance is nothing special, but who still don't make it into every episode.
+NUMB3RS: While the core duo of Don and Charlie appear in every episode, and characters like Colby, David, Alan, and Amita are almost always present, there's a revolving cast of other characters who are so known to the audience that their appearance is nothing special, but who still don't make it into every episode.

 Oz: During any given season, there are about 15-20 recurring characters that are prisoners, and that's not even counting the prison staff.

-Power Rangers: There are somewhere around 106 people who count as the eponymous Rangers alone, then add in at least 15 distinct sets of allies, supporting characters, and villains.
-If you count the 17 years of weekly monsters, you have a cast of thousands.
+Power Rangers: There are somewhere around 120 people who count as the eponymous Rangers alone, then add in at least 15 distinct sets of allies, supporting characters, and villains.
+If you count the 22 years of weekly monsters, you have a cast of thousands.

 Revolution: The cast consists of 12 characters who qualify as main characters.
 Then there are 19 characters who at least qualify as recurring characters.
 There are at least 83 minor characters with actual names.
 As you can probably expect, a large number of these characters get killed off, put on a bus, or just mysteriously disappear.
 Also, this is only for the first season.
 There's no telling how the numbers will change in the second season.

-Scandal: This series has ten main characters going into its third season.
+Scandal has ten main characters going into its third season.
 There are also various supporting and recurring characters.

-Has a huge expanded cast of recurring characters, the most famous one being Janitor who was technically a guest star every episode of the first season.
+Scrubs has a huge expanded cast of recurring characters, the most famous one being Janitor who was technically a guest star every episode of the first season.
 Among the major guest cast is Nurse Laverne, The Todd, Keith (who managed better than most of Elliot's long-time boyfriends), Doug, Ted, Lonnie and a few more that aren't quite as frequent like J.D.'s brother Dan.